-Property, plant and equipment are stated at cost less accumulated depreciation and accumulated impairment loss.
+Property, plant and equipment are initially measured at cost and subsequently measured at cost less accumulated depreciation and accumulated impairment loss.

 Except for freehold land which is not depreciated, the depreciation of property, plant and equipment is recognized using the straight-line method.
 Each significant part is depreciated separately.
-The estimated useful lives, residual values and depreciation methods are reviewed at the end of each reporting period, with the effects of any changes in estimates accounted for on a prospective basis.
+The estimated useful lives, residual values and depreciation methods are reviewed at the end of each reporting period, with the effects of any changes in the estimates accounted for on a prospective basis.